trust – tolerance – self-sufficiency

 Looking at the way some MPs strive to become ‘interesting characters’ or TV quiz show hosts, one is tempted to say we are no longer a Democracy, but a ‘Celebritocracy’.
 However, a more accurate word is Kakistocracy, (look it up, it’s spot on!)

 Unfortunately, Parliament, as presently constituted, cannot mend itself – most MPs, decent and conscientious though many strive to be, could not begin to earn their present salaries in ordinary employment – many, in fact, have never had a proper job for any length of time.
 As a result, independent thought puts them at risk and they must bow to the diktats of the party whips.
 Party discipline and party loyalty – the retention of ‘power’ by the party – supersede the good of the country.
-Only we, the people, can change things.

 The bringing of a practical problem-solving attitude towards legislation.
 Asking, exactly what is the problem?
 Precisely how will this proposal deal with it?
-Subjecting laws to much the same scrutiny as scientific research – if it’s not working, find out why and get rid of it.
+Subjecting laws to much the same scrutiny as scientific research – if it’s not working, find out why and change it or get rid of it.
 What has been done before is only of value insofar as it provides evidence of effectiveness.

 Two basic principles are : if what you are doing is not working, do something else, and pay no heed to those declaiming the thousand ways something cannot be done.